-- Lemtrada causes serious, sometimes fatal, autoimmune conditions such as immune thrombocytopenia (ITP, a rare bleeding condition) and anti-glomerular basement membrane disease (which impacts the kidneys). - Lemtrada can cause serious and life-threatening infusion reactions that may happen while you receive it or up to 24 hours or longer after the infusion. - Lemtrada may increase your chance of getting certain cancers, including thyroid cancer, skin cancer (melanoma), blood cancers and lymphoma. - Serious and life-threatening stroke has been reported within three days of Lemtrada administration.
+- Lemtrada causes serious, sometimes fatal, autoimmune conditions such as immune thrombocytopenia (ITP, a rare bleeding condition) and anti-glomerular basement membrane disease (which impacts the kidneys). - Lemtrada can cause serious and life-threatening infusion reactions that may happen while you receive it or up to 24 hours or longer after the infusion.
+Tell your healthcare provider immediately if you have an infusion reaction. - Lemtrada may increase your chance of getting certain cancers, including thyroid cancer, skin cancer (melanoma), blood cancers and lymphoma. - Serious and life-threatening stroke, heart attack and tears in arteries that supply blood to the brain have been reported within three days of Lemtrada administration.